 The introduction to presence, acceptance and gratitude in the NOW freed me from so much debilitating pain and anxiety about the past and fear of relapsing in the future.

-The healing, peace and liberation I was gifted through this spiritual practise and philosophy sparked the biggest desire for me to continue to learn more about it and shout it off the rooftops to anyone wanting to free themselves from suffering and yearned for some peace and acceptance in their lives.
+The healing, peace and liberation I was gifted through the spiritual practice of presence and philosophy of yoga and mindfulness sparked the biggest desire for me to continue to learn more about it and shout it off the rooftops to anyone wanting to free themselves from suffering and yearned for some peace and acceptance in their lives.

 Ironically, the thing I feared most became a reality and only six months after I completed chemotherapy for the lymphoma, I was diagnosed with a tumour in my thymus gland.
 I cannot express with words the depth of my despair, disappointment and sadness.
 I was completely broken down and absolutely devastated.
 The doctor advised that I have it surgically removed however I decided that I wanted to heal myself through natural medicine.